Open-S2/open-vector-tile/motivation.md

 I'd argue that the decoding solution is very similar to MVT, no tricks or coding solutions outside column encoding fused with protobuffers were used to achieve these results.

 You can see that not having to earclip the polygons is a monsterous win.
 But also, I would argue overall complexity to decode data from protobuffers has never really been a performance issue to begin with.
 I'm still at a loss where this 10x performance is coming from?
 Maybe it's refering to tests done with poly indices already stored?
+But even comparing my solution with indices added, I still don't get 10x performance, so maybe there is some feature not being utilized.
+I'm definitely skeptical for now though.

 Was performance an issue with MVT?
 My argument is that outside their technique for storing polygons (as explained near the beginning of this article), there were no meaningful performance issues.